 "No, the Reykjavík police is holding everything from the accident.
 We can't press them on it, it will be sent back to Seattle with the body after the autopsy.
 Someone will have to ID the body in Seattle before they release any of it."

 "Your employer.
 She's being notified.
 We'll have her get in touch with your girlfriend.
 I think Molly will do what ever we tell her to."
 Sally was all business, no tact.
-I felt sick.
+I felt a bit ill.
 "There wasn't anything compromising on your laptop, was there?"

-"No, it's set up as a dumb terminal.
-All the data is in Seattle and there's a multi-level dynamic password system in place before any of it can be accessed.
-I'm the only person who could enter the system."
+"No, just some text files.
+All the real data is in Seattle and there's a multi-level dynamic password system in place before any of it can be accessed.
+I'm the only person who could enter the system through that computer."

 "Did you find any of Billy's papers or ID?"

 "Nothing.
-He had a phone and computer here at the storage room.
+All he had here was a phone and computer.
 I've got some of his clothes.
-There must be another place where kept his things.
+There must be another place where kept his other things.
 We know he had an ATM card, he must have had some ID and a passport."
 I didn't mention the sock stuffed with hundred dollar bills.

 "It may have something to do with the Russians; they usually like to hold some form of 'security' from their contacts.
 Once you're on the plane back to D.C. none of this will matter.
 Don't come to the embassy, there have already been reporters calling about the accident; we wouldn't want anything about the Senator's son, no matter how unrelated, to hit the media.
 Flight 645 leaves at 4:50.
 You can get cleaned up at the pool, do have enough money for that, and something to eat and Flybus ticket?"